Reception

 Mrs Marrow

-I hope you all had a lovely Christmas and Happy New Year!
+I hope you all had a lovely Easter and the children had a wonderful break.

-Please have a look at what your child will be learning throughout the Spring term. . .
+Please have a look at what your child will be learning throughout the Summer term. . .

 If you need anything or have any additional questions, please let me know via dojo or at the gate before/after school.